polskapeeps/PassLock/README.md

  # 🔑 *PassLock* 🔑
  ---

-###### A very minimalastic password generator built for myself, wanting to avoid opening up a password manager for the same result.
+###### A minimal password manager and generator built for myself, wanting quick access without launching a full-fledged manager.
 Ended up being a whole thing.
 Well, here it is!

 ###### Intended as just a personal use project, feedback is always welcome as im not entirely knowledgable in the field as of this writing.